 Trends can be ruthless sometimes but they are a great blessing to many people.
-They are unavoidable because man keep hunting for better technologies to fulfill most pressing needs, increase efficiency, adoption, lower costs, reduce labor, or just help make more profits.
+They are unavoidable because man keeps hunting for better technologies to fulfill most pressing needs, increase efficiency, adoption, lower costs, reduce labor, or just help make more profits.

 The cryptocurrency landscape is no different and is rapidly changing with almost a new trend popping up every day.
-Blockchain, the technology underlying cryptocurrencies is itself increasingly attracting a lot of attention with so many innovations coming up by day.
+Blockchain, the technology underlying cryptocurrencies is itself increasingly attracting a lot of attention with so many innovations coming up by the day.
 These innovations and trends are changing the way individuals and companies invest, trade and do business including in cryptocurrencies, a reason you should always be on the lookout.

 Identifying the most important or dominant or just upcoming trends and innovations will help to direct your money and trades where it matters.
 It can be a real hedge.